iammaxence/psychologyTest/README.md

   - Menu with bloc 1 2 3 4 and bloc 2 1 4 3

 - Stats
-  - "Petit" | "Grand" instead of the real length of the stimuli

   - When user respond to late, put marker somewhere

+- Package

+  - Should create stats in the current folder of the app

+- General settings
+  - delete unused tabs

 ## Stats